Courses of Study

 [BI345] Advanced Genomics Designed to enable students to become familiar with the various types of genomic data used to examine biological phenomena.
 Students will become proficient at critically examining the application and interpretation of genomic data, including closely and distantly related genomes, populations of genomes, and metagenomes from environmental samples.
 Prerequisite: Biology 278.
 Three credit hours.

-[BI354] Marine Ecology A study of the interactions that determine the distribution and abundance of marine organisms.
+BI354f Marine Ecology A study of the interactions that determine the distribution and abundance of marine organisms.
 Emphasis will be on North Atlantic communities.
 One weekend field trip to the coast for all students.
 Optional fourth credit for laboratory.
 Prerequisite: Junior standing, a W1 course, Biology 164, and either Biology 263 or Environmental Studies 271.
-Three or four credit hours.
-W3.
+Three credit hours.
+Wilson

-BI356s Aquatic Ecology Listed as Environmental Studies 356.
+[BI356] Aquatic Ecology Listed as Environmental Studies 356.
 Four credit hours.
-Bruesewitz

 [BI358] Ecological Field Study in Moorea Listed as Environmental Studies 358.
 Three credit hours.

-BI362f Medical Biochemistry Listed as Biochemistry 362.
+BI362fs Medical Biochemistry Listed as Biochemistry 362.
 Four credit hours.
-Moloney
+Millard, Moloney

-[BI367] Biochemistry of the Cell I Listed as Biochemistry 367.
+BI367f Biochemistry of the Cell I Listed as Biochemistry 367.
 Four or five credit hours.
+Rice

 BI368s Biochemistry of the Cell II Listed as Biochemistry 368.
 Prerequisite: Biochemistry 367.
 Biochemistry 367 laboratory is prerequisite to Biology 368 laboratory.
 Four or five credit hours.
-Rice
+Millard

 BI371j Applied Biomedical Genomics A computation-intensive course designed to familiarize students with modern molecular, genomic, and bioinformatic approaches to biomedical research.
 Students will use next-generation sequencing platforms to investigate mammalian or cancer genomes, and will be exposed to clinically relevant research.
 One to two weeks spent at an off-campus facility (Jackson Laboratory, Mount Desert Island Biological Laboratory), with the rest of the time spent on campus.
 No prior computation experience necessary.
 Nongraded.
 Previously offered as BI397 (Jan Plan 2015).
 No extra student cost.
 Prerequisite: A 200-level biology course.
 Three credit hours.
 Tilden

-BI373s Animal Behavior An examination of animal behavior from a biological perspective.
+BI373f Animal Behavior An examination of animal behavior from a biological perspective.
 Topics include the control, development, function, and evolution of behavior.
-Prerequisite: Biology 164 and junior standing.
+Prerequisite: Biology 164 and junior or higher standing.
 Three credit hours.
 Bevier

 BI374fs Advanced Neurobiology An in-depth discussion of the principles and current research in various fields of neurobiology at the molecular and cellular level through extensive review of primary literature.
 Topics include neurodevelopment (axon guidance), regeneration (stem cells), disorders (neurodegenerative and neuropsychiatric), and behavior.
 Students will discuss and present a topic of their choice and interest.
 Prerequisite: Biology 274.
 Three or four credit hours.
 Ahmad, Martin